 Building Information Modelling (BIM) informs housing projects through design, delivery and

 operation.
 The use of BIM in the BPS 7014 scheme will capture information that can drive effective maintenance and refurbishment, and foster collaboration throughout the supply chain.

 In the UK, it is estimated 12% of construction takes place offsite – a market value of £1.5 billion – which is set to grow.
 The government intends for 100,000 new modular homes to be built during this parliament.
 It is therefore crucial that these pre-manufactured homes are well manufactured and perform to the highest standard.
 Offsite housing with certification from BRE Global will demonstrate integrity.

-BPS 7014 Offsite Construction Standard looks at all aspects of quality, and will be available in Summer 2018.
-Join the industry forum to help shape this important standard.
-Register for the free workshop Raising the bar for Offsite Housing.
+BPS 7014 Offsite Construction Standard looks at all aspects of quality and will be available in 2018.